 The city was home to artists like Salvatore and Sebastiano Satta, Francesco Ciusa and author Grazia Deledda.
 The Ortobene, the city's mountain, is the soul of the city, a national park to visit when you want to step away from city life.

-Read more about the attractions of Nuoro in the Bindu Trip Nuoro Guide.
+Read more about the attractions of Nuoro: Nuoro Travel Guide.

 Mamoiada lies 16.6 km to the south of Nuoro.
 It's notable for its traditional carnival costumes, including distinctive masks worn by the mamuthones and issohadores.
 Mamuthones wear grotesque wooden masks, painted black, and are dressed in sheepskins with a garden of copper bells on their backs.
 Issohadores, leading the Mamuthones, rope young women in festival crowds.
 An excellent article that seems to unravel the mysteries behind these shadowy masked creatures is Mamuthones and Issohadores.